matamorphosis/Scrummage/installation/Readme.md

 DATABASE="scrummage"
 USER="scrummage"

     5. When the script finishes, it should print out the username and database it has created; furthermore, a randomly generated password used.
 Please retain this information and update the config.json file located in the bin/plugins/common/configuration/ directory.
 Provide the details under "postgresql".
+If you would like to create a new user, use the "Create_User.py" script located in the installation directory.
+The command is as follows:

+    python3 Create_User.py --username/-u Username --password/-p Password --admin/-a [True | False] --blocked/-b [True | False]

     6. Next navigate to the parent directory and then to the bin directory and start the server.